Table of Contents

 There is no need to for special self.assertEqual(), since we can use Python’s built in assert statement.

-This works in pytest.
 Once you start writing tests like this, you won’t want to go back.

 However, you may have a bunch of tests already written for doctest or unittest.

-Pytest can be used to run doctests and unittests.
+pytest can be used to run doctests and unittests.

 I’m not going to cover plugins in this article, but I’m sure I’ll get into it in a future article.